ergo-services/ergo/docs/actors/supervisor.md

 ## Significant Children

-In All For One and Rest For One supervisors, the `Significant` flag marks children whose termination can trigger supervisor shutdown:
+In One For One, All For One and Rest For One supervisors, the `Significant` flag marks children whose termination can trigger supervisor shutdown:

 ```go
 Children: []act.SupervisorChildSpec{